Bean Validation in the press

 As described in the previous section, we could enable method validation at

-the package, class and method level using either a @ValidateOnCall
+the package, class and method level using either a @ValidateOnCall annotation

-or via the validation.xml
+or via the validation.xml.
+In this approach, validation.xml is not mandatory

-to enable method validation provided that you use @ValidateOnCall
+to enable method validation provided that you use @ValidateOnCall in your code.

 So what's your favorite?